-Kingstanding: Hundreds attend vigil following fatal explosion
+Woman 'heartbroken' after losing home in Kingstanding gas blast

 - Published

+A homeowner said she had been left "heartbroken" after losing her house in a gas explosion.

-The victim, believed to be Doreen Rees-Bibb, 79, was in the house in Dulwich Road, Kingstanding, when it collapsed on 26 June.
+A woman, named locally as Doreen Rees-Bibb, 79, died in the blast at Dulwich Road, Kingstanding, on 26 June.

-A man was left in a critical condition after blast which completely destroyed the house and damaged five others.
+Hundreds attended a vigil at the scene on Sunday evening a week on from the tragedy, which also left a man critical and damaged five other homes.

+Nadine Foster, who lived next door, said her family had lost their badly-damaged home.

 The vigil, held at the scene on Sunday, was also attended by Kingstanding MP Paulette Hamilton.

-A total of 21 people were forced to leave their homes after the explosion and eight homes are not yet deemed safe for residents' return, the fire service has said.

-Ms Hamilton said the community has been "phenomenal" in supporting those displaced.
+She said the community has been "phenomenal" in supporting those displaced.

-"I have not seen anything like it, the amount of support, gifts, toiletries, clothes, everything that a family could need to get started again, this community has donated in a matter of hours," she said.
+"I have not seen anything like it, the amount of support, gifts, toiletries, clothes, everything that a family could need to get started again, this community has donated in a matter of hours," Ms Hamilton said.

-Nadine Foster, who said she lived next door to the property said she was "devastated" by what has happened.

 Floral tributes have been left outside the property following the explosion.

-West Midlands Fire Service has said the cause of the blast remains under investigation.
+West Midlands Fire Service said the cause of the blast was most likely the accidental and inadvertent ignition of a large escape of gas from a joint in the pipework.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk